-Focus Commitment Target/Goal Timeline Ongoing journey of progress in 2023 Talent attraction and recruiting Establish flexible work placements and opportunities for Indigenous peoples that account for regional and cultural considerations across Canada and the U.S. Update Indigenous engagement employment program to account for Indigenous culture, regional/remote considerations and legal considerations, as appropriate Explore establishing a cultural leave program 2022 - Ongoing The internal team responsible for implementing the Indigenous Employment Program has working teams and mechanisms in place to help support the continued advancement of these commitments.
+Focus Commitment Target/Goal Timeline Ongoing journey of progress in 2023 Talent attraction and recruiting Establish flexible work placements and opportunities for Indigenous peoples that account for regional and cultural considerations across Canada and the U.S. Update Indigenous engagement employment program to account for Indigenous culture, regional/ remote considerations and legal considerations, as appropriate Explore establishing a cultural leave program 2022 - Ongoing The internal team responsible for implementing the Indigenous Employment Program has working teams and mechanisms in place to help support the continued advancement of these commitments.
 An existing leave program has been modified to allow increased flexibility for Indigenous employees to better enable leave for cultural purposes, consistent with requirements and allowances in each jurisdiction.
 Continue to seek and strive to increase Indigenous representation in Enbridge's permanent workforce Continue to report metrics and provide annual disclosure 2025 At the end of 2023, 2.8% of our employee workforce was Indigenous (self-identification).
-Identify key growth areas for employment and skills development Establish partnership with Indigenous employment agency Attend at least eight Indigenous-focused career fairs throughout Canada and the U.S. Attempt to reach our previously established goal of a minimum of 3.5% of proportional Indigenous representation1 and skills development Establish partnership with Indigenous employment agency Attend at least eight Indigenous-focused Maintaining eight external relationships and partnerships with Indigenous education and employment agencies in the U.S. and Canada.
+Identify key growth areas for employment and skills development Establish partnership with Indigenous employment agency Attend at least eight Indigenous-focused Maintaining eight external relationships and partnerships with Indigenous education and employment agencies in the U.S. and Canada.
 Will continue to explore various agencies as we progress on this commitment.
-Attended 19 career fairs and employment events in both Canada and the U.S. Dedicated Indigenous recruitment team continues to prioritize recruitment from Indigenous communities.
-Continue to review internal hiring processes and develop human resource capability to ensure all perspectives are reflected through the attraction/retention lifecycle 7 11 1 7 1 2022 - Ongoing Our Senior Advisor for Indigenous recruitment has established inclusive hiring processes and implemented special programs to attract more Indigenous applicants.
-Training and improved communication on Indigenous hiring practices occur regularly with Talent Acquisition team.
+Attend at least eight indigenous-locused career fairs throughout Canada and the U.S. Attempt to reach our previously established goal of a minimum of 3.5% of proportional Indigenous representation1 Attended 19 career fairs and employment events in both Canada and the U.S. Dedicated Indigenous recruitment team continues to prioritize recruitment from Indigenous communities.
+Continue to review internal hiring processes and develop human resource capability to ensure all perspectives are reflected through the attraction/retention lifecycle Review and, where appropriate, update internal hiring processes Conduct ongoing and regular training with Talent 2022 - Ongoing Our Senior Advisor for Indigenous recruitment has established inclusive hiring processes and implemented special programs to attract more Indigenous applicants.
+Acquisition team related to hiring practices Explore development of policies/procedures to support Indigenous attraction/retention programs Training and improved communication on Indigenous hiring practices occur regularly with Talent Acquisition team.
 Talent experience and development Increase representation of employees within Enbridge's Leadership Development Program to support the retention and advancement of Indigenous employees Explore expansion of programs and opportunities for the growth of Indigenous employees/employee base 2023 - Ongoing Processes are in place to ensure equitable representation of Indigenous employees across all leadership development programs